IEEE-NITK/CodePal/DeveloperDocs.md

 # Developer Documentation
-Please install the [yarn](https://classic.yarnpkg.com/en/docs/install/) package manager before hand to install all dependencies of this extension.
+- Please use [yarn](https://classic.yarnpkg.com/en/docs/install/) package manager to install all dependencies of this extension.
+- Also make sure npm has been already installed on your system before you run the extension development host becuase many build tasks consist of npm commands.

 ## Setting up instructions
 1. Clone the repository